bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 3: 00:35:22

 Okay, somewhat clear enough to me.
-Last time, Sjoerds brought up something that he called the Hotel California problem.
+Last time, Sjors brought up something that he called the Hotel California problem.
-Sjoerds, do you want to repeat what this problem is?
+Sjors, do you want to repeat what this problem is?

 Speaker 2: 00:35:34

 Yes.
 I mean, yeah, so the idea is that because this is a little bit of extra work for every block that you want to scan, if you decide to have a signed-in payment address and you make it known to the world, you now need to do this extra work forever.
 And so the question is, should there be a way to expire this thing?
-And then, you know, we'll let Josie take over from here.
+We'll let Josie take over from here.

 Speaker 3: 00:35:58